RaphaelIT7/gmod-holylib/README.md

 #### holylib_filesystem_searchcache (default `1`)
 If enabled, it will cause the filesystem to use a cache for the searchpaths.
-When you try to open a file with a path like `GAME` which has multiple searchpaths, it will check each one until it finds it.
+When you try to open a file with a path like `GAME` which has multiple searchpaths, it will check each one until its found.
 Now, the first time it searches for it, if it finds it, we add the file and the searchpath to a cache and the next time the same file is searched for, we try to use our cache search path.

 This will improve `file.Open`, `file.Time` and `file.Exists`.